samyapp/sygallery/README.md

-sygallery - A very simple plugin to display image galleries from old nextgen gallery wordpress plugin in the way I want them to...
+sygallery
 =========

-Very simple basic plugin to display wordpress nextgen gallery plugin galleries how I want them...
+A *very* simple plugin to display image galleries from old nextgen gallery wordpress plugin in the way I want them to...

 Adds a shortcode to wordpress in the form